Creating a new character

 The example logic in BPM_M2Example_PlayerCharacter waits for your profile to be loaded.
 Once it is loaded, it obtains the profile's Url field, and loads it.
 The example also includes some fallback behavior, to load some fallback avatars if there is no avatar tied to their profile.

-• This pool of example avatars is defined via live config (DefaultAvatar.FormatAvatarUrl), with the default of https://casual-filtered-v1.msquaredavatars.com/{0}.mml - it will select a random url replacing {0} with a number between DefaultAvatar.MinEntry and DefaultAvatar.MaxEntry.
+• This pool of example avatars is defined via live config (DefaultAvatar.FormatAvatarUrl), with the default of https://casual-filtered-v1.msquaredavatars.com/{0}.mml - it will select a random URL replacing {0} with a number between DefaultAvatar.MinEntry and DefaultAvatar.MaxEntry.

 Last updated